Startup Funding Club SEIS Fund

 Our view

-Secondly, having a healthy pipeline of new deals means the fund should be able to deploy investors’ money in a timely manner, making tax planning easier.
-Indeed, SFC has not missed a deadline for investing subscriptions in nine years – although there is no guarantee for the timing of future deployments.
+Secondly, a healthy pipeline of new deals means the fund should be able to deploy investors’ money in a timely manner, making tax planning easier.
+Indeed, SFC has not missed a deadline for investing subscriptions in ten years – although there is no guarantee for the timing of future deployments.

 This offer could appeal to experienced investors who are happy with the high risks of SEIS investment and keen to get exposure to the bright new businesses of tomorrow.